 There are times when you want a little bit of informality in your riding gear.
 Perhaps you’re heading out for a short, fun ride and when you arrive at your destination, you don’t want to look like a mid-winter commuter.
-In this case, a pair of riding jeans could be for you.
+In this case, a pair of motorcycle riding jeans could be for you.

-Riding jeans differ from regular jeans in two key areas.
+Motorcycle riding jeans differ from regular jeans in two key areas.
 Firstly, the material they are made from is resistant to abrasion so that, if you come off the bike and slide down the road, they will offer some resistance to sliding and won’t immediately wear through or split at the seams, exposing your skin to the road surface (you really don’t want to know what happens then).

 A quick rundown on motorcycle jeans

 Generally, riding jeans can either be single layer, where the abrasion-resistant material is woven directly into the outer layer; or they can be formed in a regular cotton denim outer with a separate inner lining formed in the abrasion-resistant material, usually aramid fibres or material like Kevlar, for example.

 The second area is in their impact protection.
 Just like regular riding trousers, denim jeans should include at least knee armour and ideally, hip armour as well, these being the most common parts of the lower body that suffer from impact injuries.
 As with other forms of armour, this can be either Level-1 or the more impact-absorbent and protective Level-2 and should be specified on the sales material.

 The abrasion resistance and construction strength for any garments is highlighted by the CE rating that they will have been awarded and riding jeans are no different.
 For all motorcycle clothing, a CE label should be present and will indicate a rating based on letters; B, A, AA or AAA, in increasing levels of protection.